Alpha Lambda Delta/Phi Eta Sigma (ALDPES)

 FYSS: First Year Success Series

 A complement to the required college survey course, Success Series seminars address typical challenges that students face.
-Each autumn, more than 300 thematic seminars are taught by campus experts, community leaders, and nationally known personalities on themes including academic engagement and exploration, alcohol and drug awareness, anxiety and mental health, current issues, diversity, financial and debt management, health and wellness, leadership, and sexual health.
+Each autumn, more than 300 thematic seminars are taught by campus experts, community leaders, and nationally known personalities on the following themes: academic engagement and exploration, health and wellness, BuckeyeBook Community, diversity and global awareness, finances, and leadership and civic engagement.

 Each residence hall complex has a full-time, professional hall director who is assigned to work with students and staff in their respective buildings.
 Hall directors have earned their master’s degrees in higher education, college student personnel, or a similar program and are charged with creating an educational community in the residence halls.
 The assistant hall director is a graduate student who lives in the residence hall and assists the hall director with hall responsibilities.